Frank A. Haskell: Death

 On February 9, 1864, Haskell was appointed colonel of the 36th Wisconsin Infantry Regiment.
-On June 3, he assumed command of the 1st Brigade, 2nd Division, II Corps when its commander Col. Henry Boyd McKeen was killed during the Battle of Cold Harbor.
+On June 3, he assumed command of the 1st Brigade, 2nd Division, II Corps, when its commander Col. Henry Boyd McKeen was killed during the Battle of Cold Harbor.
 Shortly after taking command he was shot through the temple and killed while leading a charge.
 A distraught Gibbon cried out: "My God!
 I have lost my best friend, and one of the best soldiers in the Army of the Potomac has fallen!"
 Gibbon wrote to his wife that he had planned to promote "poor Haskell" to field command after the battle.

 Haskell's Battle of Gettysburg in popular culture

+Haskell's writings were instrumental in influencing the direction of Peter Rothermel's 1870 painting of Pickett's Charge.

 Haskell's account is reprinted in volume 43, "American Historical Documents", of The Harvard Classics.

 In The Killer Angels, the novel by Michael Shaara, part 4 ("Friday, July 3, 1863"), chapter 3 ("Chamberlain"), Col. Joshua Lawrence Chamberlain goes to see Gen. Sykes, his corps commander, where there is a lunch for the senior commanders, and is finally taken some chicken by Lt.
 Haskell himself.
 That lunch is from Haskell's account.

 In The Civil War, the documentary by Ken Burns, the subtitle of Episode 5, "The Universe of Battle", comes from Haskell's account, where, shortly after the lunch, he and Gen. Gibbon are sitting, watching the great cannonade of the third day.
 During "Gettysburg: The Third Day", Garrison Keillor reads a relevant excerpt.